Enterprise-CMCS/cmcs-eregulations/README.md

 # Development tips

+## Managing Python dependencies

+Python dependencies (i.e. for the eRegs main application and the text extractor) are managed with `uv`.

+For operations relating to the eRegs site, first `cd` into `solution/backend`.
+For operations relating to the text-extractor, `cd` instead into `solution/text-extractor`.

+Common operations (for more see `uv help`):

+* You can add a dependency with `uv add new-dependency`.
+* You can remove one with `uv remove old-dependency`.
+* Sync your local virtual environment with `uv sync`.
+* Run commands inside requiring a dependency with `uv run ...`.
+(Note that this is separate from running a command in the eRegs Docker container!)

 ## Backing up and restoring the database

 The scripts `backup_db.sh`, `restore_remote_db.sh`, and `restore_local_db.sh` can be used for the following purposes: